stu-bishop/stu-bishop.github.io/index.md

 We are in the department of [Marine, Earth and Atmospheric Sciences](https://meas.sciences.ncsu.edu).
-Our [group](Group/index.html) is interested in all aspects of modeling and observation of ocean phenomena.
+Our [group](Group/index.html) is interested in all aspects of modeling and observations of ocean phenomena.

 We are currently working on research problems related to: